joBr99/nspanel-lovelace-ui/README.md

 **EU Model and US Model supported (in portrait and landscape orientation)**

-Content of the screen is controlled by a AppDaemon Python Script installed on your HomeAssistant Instance.
+The content of the screen is controlled by an AppDaemon Python Script installed on your HomeAssistant Instance.

-Or an TypeScript on your ioBroker Instance in case you are an ioBroker User.
+Or a TypeScript on your ioBroker Instance in case you are an ioBroker User.

 NsPanel needs to be flashed with Tasmota (or upcoming with ESPHome)